 The French industry grows as the retail, logistics, and manufacturing industries increasingly use automated printing.
 Supermarkets and chain stores apply thermal printers for billing and stock control.
 Logistics companies apply barcode and RFID-printers to improve package tracking and warehouse management.

 Companies use smart labeling to meet traceability and environmental responsibility requirements imposed by the European Union.
-Its prime focus is on innovation in technology as well as premier-class printing hardware, and that is why France is a lucrative industry for innovations in the industry.
+Its prime focus is on innovation in technology as well as premier-class printing hardware, and that is why France is a lucrative industry for innovations.

 FMI is of the opinion that the French industry is slated to grow at 7.7% CAGR during the study period.